Moenai Hai: Release

-The album was released after a long period of silence from the band since their previous release in 2001, while their last full-length album before 燃えない灰 (Moenai Hai), Hell Driver, came out in 1999.
+The album was released after a long period of silence from the band since their previous release in 2001, while their last full-length album before Moenai Hai, Hell Driver, came out in 1999.

 Little was known regarding the status of the band during this time.
 Rumors circulated about the whereabouts of Yamanouchi and Gero 30, the only other consistent member.
 In a supposed interview Yamanouchi gave in 2001, he said that Gero 30 "had been in a hospital for a very long time".

 Gero 30's current conditions are still unknown; no Gerogerigegege release containing new material since Saturdaynight Big Cock Salaryman lists him in the credits or liner notes as a contributor.

 Reception

-燃えない灰 (Moenai Hai) received two reviews from different staff members of Sputnikmusic.
+Moenai Hai received two reviews from different staff members of Sputnikmusic.
 One rated it 3.3/5, describing it as "a compelling reflection of Juntaro Yamanouchi’s absence", and as the band "trying for an uncertain audience, with an uncertain message, for uncertain response, and no recourse".
 The other review, published several months later, described it in comparison to their earlier work as "still uncompromising", while noting the lack of the humour that had previously characterized the project.
 It described it as "a testament to resilience, and the plummeting depths of misery", rating it 3.5/5.
 Heathen Harvest described it as an album that "goes beyond music; hell, it goes beyond everything".
 French webzine XSilence.net described Juntaro Yamanouchi's period of inactivity as "not in vain", and described Moenai Hai as an "artistic metamorphosis", rating it 17/20.

-Seattle University radio station KXSU featured it as a staff pick for one of the top albums of 2016.